UPPMAX/R-python-julia-matlab-HPC/docs/common/use_tarball.rst

 Step 1: get the tarbal
 ^^^^^^^^^^^^^^^^^^^^^^

-In a terminal, use the following command to download the file:
+In a terminal, use the following command to download the file to your current folder:

 .. code-block::  console